-What happens when the annuitant's spouse predeceases him/her?
+What happens when a spouse predeceases the annuitant?

-The annuitant can have his/her annuity restored to the full life rate.
+The annuitant can have their annuity restored to the full life rate.
 If there are no dependent children, health benefits coverage can be changed to a self only plan.
 The beneficiaries for life insurance and any lump sum (FERS) benefit which could be payable to survivors may be changed.
 The annuitant may make a change in federal income tax withholding.
 These changes are made by the OPM upon proper notification.
 Members can call the NALC Retirement Department for guidance.
 The NALC will also provide the appropriate form letter and Designation of Beneficiary forms for the annuitant to submit to OPM.
 Call one of the NALC numbers in the back of this booklet.